freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/05-back-end-development-and-apis/mongodb-and-mongoose/install-and-set-up-mongoose.md

 # --hints--

-A dependência "mongoose version ^5.11.15" deve estar no package.json
+"mongoose version ^5.11.15" dependency should be in package.json

 ```js
 (getUserInput) =>